yariv/wshttpproxy/README.md

-# DevInProd Introduction
+# Introduction

-DevInProd enables is a new type of development environment that overcomes the shortcomings of traditional environments.
+WebSocketProxy is a Node server that forwards HTTP requests to clients that are connected to it by web sockets.

+WebSocketProxy is

 An ideal development environment should provide the following criteria: